 Most packing lists are about 90% of those same things, right?
 So instead of giving you an Ireland packing list that’s 90% of what you already know or are already planning to pack (yes, you do need 1 pair of underwear for each day…), here’s a packing list that’s 100% of things you need specifically for traveling in Ireland.

-In addition to the items listed below, you might add other things based on the activities you plan to enjoy.
+In addition to the list of things to bring to Ireland, you might add other things based on the activities you plan to enjoy.
 For example, if you’re doing a lot of hiking, you might want to swap out the waterproof hiking boots I recommend for a heartier pair you’ve already broken in.
 If you plan to take a tip in the Atlantic ocean, you’ll need a swimsuit (and a brave soul!).

 No matter what though, these items won’t take up unnecessary space in your bag.
 Here’s my specific to Ireland packing list.